the-teachingRSE-project/competencies/paper_teaching-learning-RSE.md

 ## Some Definitions
 A couple of definitions are in order.
-First as software we define source code, documentation, tests and all other human-created artifacts during the development process that are necessary to understand its purpose.
+First as software we define source code, documentation, tests and all other artefacts that are created by humans during the development process that are necessary to understand its purpose.

 We define research to encompass all domains of research.